HUGHIII/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+document object model is a manipulatible object oriented representation of the data and code that makes a web page

 2. What is an event?

+events are user interactions or web page/app occurances that can be detected by code

 3. What is an event listener?

+    the 'listener' detects events and can create a particular action for a certain event

 4. Why would we convert a NodeList into an Array?

+    we would convert a Nodelist to an Array so it can become more manipulatible, for instance using methods such as .forEach, .map, etc.

 5. What is a component?

+set of static code used for passing or interpreting variable data

 ### Git Set up